 We believe that Windlesham House School should provide a caring, positive, safe and stimulating environment that promotes the social, emotional, physical and moral development of the individual child or young person.

 All staff (including supply staff, volunteers and governors) must ensure that they are aware of these procedures.
-Parents and carers are welcome to read the Policy on request.
+Parents and carers are welcome to read the Child Protection and Safeguarding Policy.

 Sometimes we may need to share information and work in partnership with other agencies when there are concerns about a child or young person’s welfare.

 We will ensure that our concerns about our pupils are discussed with his/her parents/carers first unless we have reason to believe that such a move would be contrary to the child or young person’s welfare.

 Martina Asmar, email: firstname.lastname@example.org, tel: 01903 874700

 West Sussex Local Safeguarding Children’s Board

 MASH (Multi Agency Safeguarding Hub), tel: 01403 229900

 In 2018 Windlesham was awarded accredited ‘AS Tracking’ status by MIND.WORLD Ltd and due to outstanding commitment to pastoral care that accredited status was maintained for 2019-2020.